 One of the best tips for how to prevent allergies is to avoid the allergens that trigger them.
 If you’re allergic to pollen, stay indoors when counts are highest, which is often during the middle of the day.
-Keep your windows closed and your air conditioner on — it will filter out allergens before they can find their way into your home.
+Keep your windows closed and your air conditioner on.
+Your air conditioner will filter out allergens before they can find their way into your home.
 A high-efficiency particulate air filter can clear even more of the offending substances from the air before they reach your nose.

 When you do have to go outdoors, choose your days wisely.
-The best time to venture out is after a good soaking rain that washes away pollen.
+The best time to venture out is after a good soaking rain washes away pollen.
 Wear a filtering mask whenever you have to work outside, and avoid mowing or raking, activities that stir up pollen.
 After you or your children have spent time outdoors, wash everyone’s hair and clothes to remove any pollen that might have settled there.
-Also wipe off your shoes and clean pets’ fur.
+Also wipe off your shoes and clean your pet’s fur.

-If pet dander or dust mites make you sneeze, keep pets out of the bedroom and wash them — and your bedding — weekly.
+If pet dander or dust mites make you sneeze, keep pets out of your bedroom and wash them — and your bedding — weekly.
 Use allergy-proof covers over your mattress and pillows to prevent dust mites from proliferating and getting to you.
-And if mold bothers you, keep the humidity in your house low and quickly clean up any mold you do find growing in damp areas.
+If mold bothers you, keep the humidity in your house low and quickly clean up any mold you do find growing in damp areas.

 “Allergy sufferers who wish to avoid allergy misery need to know their allergic triggers by visiting an allergist and having the proper testing done,” says Clifford W. Bassett, MD, medical director of Allergy and Asthma Care of NY and an ambassador for the Asthma and Allergy Foundation of America (AAFA).
 “This will enable patients to have a specific, proactive treatment plan in place before symptoms hit.”